lewis-morris/Skperopt/README.md

 Usage:

 Just pass in an estimator, a parameter grid and Hyperopt will do the rest.
 No need do define objectives or write hyoperopt specific parameter grids.

+Works with either classification evaluation metrics "f1", "auc" or "accuracy" or regression "rmse".

 1. Import skperopt
 2. Initalize skperopt